miliarch/pybitcalcweb/README.md

 ## Basic Requirements

-* Functional install of Docker
+* Functional installations of [docker](https://www.docker.com/community-edition) and [docker-compose](https://docs.docker.com/compose/install/)
-* A bit of time to get the container running
+* A bit of time to get the containers running

 ## Quick start

 * Copy `./config.py.example` to `./config.py`
+* Copy development or prod docker-compose config to `./compose/docker-compose.yml`
+  * Development: `./compose/docker-compose.yml.dev`
+  * Hosting/production: `./compose/docker-compose.yml.prod`
-* Open config.py and set a non-default value for `SECRET_KEY`
+* Open `./config.py` and set a non-default value for `SECRET_KEY`
-* Make any desired changes to `docker-compose.yml`
 * Run `docker-compose up` and wait for the image to build and start
 * Open your browser and connect to `127.0.0.1` (or whatever IP and port you expect)

 ## About
-- This was primarily a learning exercise to build out a web UI for [pybitcalc](https://github.com/miliarch/pybitcalc).
+This was primarily a learning exercise to build out a web UI for [pybitcalc](https://github.com/miliarch/pybitcalc).
+It kind of evolved to include docker containers.
+It's been a neat experience.

 - Inspired by [Matisse's Bit Calculator](http://www.matisse.net/bitcalc)
 - Units conform to [Ubuntu Units Policy](https://wiki.ubuntu.com/UnitsPolicy)